What Does it Take to Be a Personal Financial Advisor?

-A Day in the Life of a Personal Financial Advisor
+Daily Life Of a Personal Financial Advisor

 - Monitor financial market trends to ensure that client plans are responsive.

-Personal Financial Advisor Skills
+What Every Personal Financial Advisor Should Know

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.